hcng10/mt-app/README.md

 __Backend__
 - Based on Django REST.
 The backend receives the requests from the app, such as user registration and login, image submission, and databasing.
+- Histogram of oriented gradients (HOG) is used to define features and  SVM is subsequently  trained and used to identify the assays.
+- Once the assay is recognized, the test lines will be interpreted using CNNs.